ThomasSnakeWorflows/bwamapping/README.md

 # bwamapping
 A snakemake workflows for aligning reads

-Inn order to be able to use I use snakemake 5.8.2 i use a conda env (see environment.yaml )

-Setting the correct environment :
+Setting the correct environment (see below for the snakemake conda env) :
- ()
 ```bash
 conda activate snakemake
 module load bioinfo/fastp-0.19.4